Stackclash/5e-vault/6. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 ### Spirit Walker (Level 10)

 At 10th level, you can cast the [[/6.
-Mechanics/Spells/commune-with-nature.md\|commune with nature]] spell, but only as a ritual.
+Mechanics/Spells/Commune With Nature.md|commune with nature]] spell, but only as a ritual.
 When you do so, a spiritual version of one of the animals you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

 ### Totemic Attunement (Level 14)